Senarath Attanayake: Career

 Maintaining a successful legal career, Attanayake entered active politics in 1999, following the death of his father.
-He contested for the Uva Provincial Council Elections, winning a seat that he holds at present and served as a Minister in his first term.
-He never received any merits due to his disability and contested in the mainstream with his colleagues.
+He contested for the Uva Provincial Council Elections, winning a seat and serving as a Minister in his first term.

-He represents Moneragala district – one of the most poverty-stricken and disadvantaged areas of Sri Lanka – and Senarath has been instrumental in finding alternate solutions to enhance the quality of life in the community.
+He represented the Moneragala district – one of the most poverty-stricken and disadvantaged areas of Sri Lanka – and Senarath had been instrumental in finding alternate solutions to enhance the quality of life in the community.
 "Back to Earth" is one such enterprise, where natural refuse is converted into attractive eco-friendly gift items and mementos and sold at Colombo's lifestyle stores, bringing an additional revenue to the rural community.

-Attanayake is also an activist for making all public places and building in Sri Lanka entirely accessible to wheelchair users.
+Attanayake was also an activist for making all public places and building in Sri Lanka entirely accessible to wheelchair users.
 In 2006, he sued Qatar Airlines for misplacing his wheelchairs and donated the entire amount to Ragama Rehabilitation Hospital for building proper access for wheelchairs.
-He has been active in bringing the rights of the disabled Sri Lankans to the forefront.
-He is also pioneering a programme for disability counselling in Sri Lanka.
+He had been active in bringing the rights of disabled Sri Lankans to the forefront.
+He was also pioneering a programme for disability counselling in Sri Lanka.

 In 2012, Senarath prepared a set of proposals titled 'Making Moneragala the First Disable Friendly District of Sri Lanka', which he presented to the Uva Provincial Council and also to several organisations and donors.
 The Country Office of the World Health Organization (WHO) in Colombo took these proposals into consideration and recognising the similarities of the proposals with the Global Age-friendly Cities concept, pledged its support to the project with the altered theme 'Moneragala, the First Disable-friendly/Age-friendly District in Sri Lanka.
 Accordingly, the Wellawaya Division of Moneragala District was selected as a pilot division for the implementation of the project.
 This was the second city in southeast Asia to join the network and the first in Sri Lanka.

 In December 2012, the Wellawaya Division of Moneragala District joined the Global Age-friendly Cities Network.

-Senarath is presently co-ordinating the project (pro-bono) which involves DPOs, CBR Networks, WHO-SEARO, WHO-CO in Sri Lanka, Ministry of Social Services, Ministry of Health, Uva Provincial Council, other government administrative bodies and structures and the community of the division in general.
-He is also campaigning with donor agencies for more funding for the extended activities related to the project.
+Senarath co-ordinated the project (pro-bono) which involves DPOs, CBR Networks, WHO-SEARO, WHO-CO in Sri Lanka, Ministry of Social Services, Ministry of Health, Uva Provincial Council, other government administrative bodies and structures and the community of the division in general.

 He represented Sri Lanka at the sixth, seventh, and eighth Conferences of State Parties to the United Nations Convention on the Rights of Persons with Disabilities and at the High Level Meeting on Disability and Development held at the United Nations Headquarters in New York on 23 September 2013.
 He won the Henry Viscardi Achievement Awards given to exemplary leaders with disabilities in 2016.

-Senarath is an Adviser to the Export Development Board of Sri Lanka.
+Senarath was an Adviser to the Export Development Board of Sri Lanka.